 Even if you aren’t a fan of the rock group Queen, few people would disagree when I say that Freddie Mercury was one of the greatest singers in rock music history.
 He had a 3-octave range that went from a bass low F to a soprano high F and he could easily change his singing style from one line to the next.
 He also had unmistakable clarity in his vocalization and that, combined with the sheer power of his pipes, meant the guy could raise the roof off a stadium and this he did many times.
 His performance at Live Aid in 1985 (in front of 72,000 people) is considered one of the greatest performances ever.
 Many people don’t know that the classic operatic “choral” moments in the song Bohemian Rhapsody were put together using 5 tracks all sung by Freddie.

 So I took a look at his chart and was not surprised to see Jupiter, Mars and Venus all clustered in the 2nd house; the house of the human voice.
+[I have heard there are disagreements about the birth time, so some interpretations would disagree].
 Venus blesses his voice, Mars powers it, and Jupiter expands the whole scenario beyond the average human capacity.
 The 2nd house is also the house of the mouth, the throat and the neck.
 Freddie even had 36 teeth — 4 more teeth than most of us.

 The other big surprise that’s really no surprise is finding his planet Mercury exalted in Virgo; the one sign where Mercury finds its most efficient expression.
 He is Mercury when you see him on stage.
 Sort of a puckish character, he is a bit of a trickster with just enough androgyny to keep it interesting.
 All of these are characteristics of the planet’s symbolism.
 Mercury is the Peter Pan of planets.
 Freddie even dances around with his trademark broken microphone stand which takes the place of the archetypal Hermes’ caduceus.